-We believe that people should be united in rallying around issues concerning Black and other marginalized communities around the world and empower platforms to help.
+We believe that people should be united in rallying around issues concerning Black and other marginalized communities around the world and empower those affected by the crisis.

 Resources For Students